 Bruce Nussbaum, Professor of Innovation and Design at Parsons School of Design, published a book on Creative Intelligence in 2012.

-He developed this conceptual framework as an alternative to design thinking after previously being a severe proponent to the methodology.
+He developed this conceptual framework as an alternative to design thinking after previously being a severe proponent of the methodology.

 So, what is it, and why did he decide to move away from the methodology?

-His main criticism for design thinking was that when used by businesses and organizations, it gets stripped back to process improvements.
+His main criticism of design thinking was that when used by businesses and organizations, it gets stripped back to process improvements.

 He argued that creativity can’t be created by merely improving processes.